ASTRO logo

 Facts for Kids

-Alvar Aalto was a famous Finnish architect and designer known for his unique, nature-inspired buildings and furniture.
+Alvar Aalto was a pioneering Finnish architect and designer known for his innovative approach to modern architecture, integrating functionality with organic forms.

 main image